LCBH/UKano/README.md

 The one encoding FO is suffixed with `_FOpa.pi`.
 The second suffixed with `_WAuth.pi` can be used to check WA.
 The latter contains a query per conditional.
-UKano then launches `proverif` on those two models and parse the results in order to conclue whether both conditions have been established.
+UKano then launches `proverif` on those two files and parse the results in order to conclude whether both conditions have been established.
 In such a case, the tool concludes that the input protocol ensures unlinkability and anonymity.